-Guide · Updated July 4, 2026
+Guide · Updated August 17, 2026

 How Much Does AI Consulting Cost for a Small Business?

 In 2026, most small businesses pay between $1,500 and $8,000 a month for fractional AI advisory, depending on scope — a fraction of the $200,000–$350,000 cost of a full-time AI executive.
+The harder question isn't the price.
+It's what the price is attached to.

 The ranges, plainly